braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/implementation_guide.md

 ### Logging with the Braze API (Recommended)

 Logging analytics can only be done in real-time with the help of the customer's server hitting Braze's API [users/track]({{site.baseurl}}/api/endpoints/user_data/post_user_track/) endpoint.
+To log analytics, you must first configure app groups within your main app target and then send the id and values you are trying to capture through key-value pairs within the dashboard.

+#### Step 1: Configure App Groups within Xcode
+1. Toggle on `Background Fetch` and `Remote Notifcation` within the background mode settings of your main app target.
+2. Add a Capability `App Groups`.
+Make sure the `App Groups` are turned on for both your main app target and the content extension target.
+3. When updating the Braze integration in your main app, either set the App Group identifier in your runtime settings or info.plist file.<br>__For more details, check out step 3 and 8 of the [Push Story integration]({{site.baseurl}}/developer_guide/platform_integration_guides/ios/push_story/).__

+#### Step 2: Send Values through KVP

-To log analytics, send down the `braze_id` value in the key-value pairs field (as seen in the screenshot above) to identify which user profile to update.
+Lastly, send down the `braze_id` value in the key-value pairs field (as seen in the screenshot below) to identify which user profile to update.

+![Personalized Push Dashboard Example][18]{: style="max-width:80%;"}

 ### Logging Manually